terrier-org/pyterrier/README.md

 # Installation

-### Linux
+### Linux or Google Colab
-1. Make sure that `JAVA_HOME` environment variable is set to the location of your Java installation
+1. `pip install python-terrier`
-2. `pip install python-terrier`
+2. You may need to set JAVA_HOME environment variable if we cannot find your Java installation.

 ### macOS